leowz/fitleiOSAppGitBook/chapter1.md

 # Home View Controller

 `HomeViewController` is the principle stage of the app.
-It is responsible for presenting the 3D avatar model to the user, interaction with the user and managing garment action for avatar.
+It is responsible for presenting the 3D avatar model to the user, interacting with the user and managing garment action for the avatar.

 ---